b-all/Columbus/README.md

 1. Download and install node. (http://nodejs.org/#download)
 2. Open an command prompt or terminal window and cd into the Columbus/src directory
-3. Enter the command 'npm start' to start the server
+3. Enter the command 'sudo npm start' to start the server
+4. Enter your admin credentials
 4. Make sure you have an instance of Neo4j running at localhost:7474
-5. Open a web browser and enter http://localhost:8888 as the url
+5. Open a web browser and enter http://localhost as the url

 If your Neo4j database has data, it should be displayed in a directed graph.